CathyXueqingZhang/Jobapplication/Python/Paid_Search/README.md

 ### 2.2 Specific steps:

-- Step 1: Set a seed keyword, normally it should be an exclusive keyword that the vertical use in paid search.
+-Step 1: Set a seed keyword, normally it should be an exclusive keyword that the vertical use in paid search.
-- Step 2: Set a threshold for the related metric, then acquire a list of keywords related to the seed.
+-Step 2: Set a threshold for the related metric, then acquire a list of keywords related to the seed.
-- Step 3: For each keyword in the list acquired in step 2, collect the list of phrase match keywords.
+-Step 3: For each keyword in the list acquired in step 2, collect the list of phrase match keywords.
-- Step 4: Integrate all the data from step 3 include columns of keyword, and its dimensions.
+-Step 4: Integrate all the data from step 3 include columns of keyword, and its dimensions.
-- Step 5: Select a subset of the dataset from step 4 to calculate the data for whole vertical.
+-Step 5: Select a subset of the dataset from step 4 to calculate the data for whole vertical.